1984–85 Edmonton Oilers season: Playoffs

-In the playoffs, the Oilers swept past the Los Angeles Kings and the Winnipeg Jets in the first 2 rounds.
-Edmonton ran into a bit of a problem with the Chicago Black Hawks in the Conference Finals, as the teams split the first 4 games, with each team winning two at home, however, the Oilers won the next 2 games and advance to their 3rd straight Stanley Cup Finals.
-After losing the opening game of the Stanley Cup Finals against the Philadelphia Flyers, the Oilers stepped up their play and won the next 4 games to win their 2nd straight Stanley Cup.
+In the playoffs, the Oilers swept past the Los Angeles Kings and the Winnipeg Jets in the first two rounds.
+Edmonton ran into a bit of a problem with the Chicago Black Hawks in the Conference Finals, as the teams split the first four games, with each team winning two at home, however, the Oilers won the next two games and advance to their third straight Stanley Cup Final.
+After losing the opening game of the Stanley Cup Final against the Philadelphia Flyers, the Oilers stepped up their play and won the next four games to win their second straight Stanley Cup.
 Wayne Gretzky won the Conn Smythe Trophy for the first time in his career, as he scored an NHL record 47 points (17G-30A) in the playoffs.